kushaldas/pym/docs/modules.rst

 ask for a user input and then download the given URL.
 This also prevents the same when some other Python code imports this file as a Python module.

 To learn more about requests module, go to their `wonderful documentation <http://docs.python-requests.org>`_.

+You can actually modify the above program to become more user friendly.
+For example, you can check if that given filename already exists in the current directory or not.
+Use :py:mod:`os.path` module for the name.